noodlefrenzy/node-amqp10/api/README.md

                               annotations that might be relevant (e.g. x-opt-partition-key on EventHub).
 If node-amqp-encoder'd map is given, it will be translated to appropriate internal types.
 Simple maps will be converted to AMQP Fields type as defined in the spec.
-- cb `function` - Callback, called when settled disposition is received from target.
-Called with (error, delivery-state).
+- cb `function` - Callback, by default called when settled disposition is received from target, with (error, delivery-state).
+                             However, setting the sender callback policy to OnSent can change when this is called to as soon as the packets go out.

 <a name="AMQPClient#receive"></a>
 ##amqpClient.receive([source], [filter], cb)